-As discussed throughout this report, the primary circulation "street" is via an easement authorized by the Planning Board with the approval of the PPS (Section 24-128(b)(9).
+The primary circulation "street" is via an easement authorized by the Planning Board with the approval of the PPS (Section 24-128(b)(9).
 All other frontages of the lots on Ritchie Marlboro Road and Old Marlboro Pike are denied.
 The easement connects Lots 1-4 with two vehicular connection to Ritchie Marlboro Road and to Old Marlboro Pike.
 This primary circulation must be identifiable and treated with "street" trees, lighting and sidewalks, where appropriate, to ensure that the parcel connection are not circuitous routes through parking lots.
 A clear path between the lots must be provided and is expected and required to ensure the safety of all users.